projectcapsule/capsule/docs/operator/use-cases/hostname-collision.md

 # Control hostname collision in ingresses
-In a multi-tenant environment, as more and more ingresses are defined, there is a chance of collision on the hostname leading to an unpredictable behaviour of the Ingress Controller.
-Bill, the cluster admin, can enforce hostname collision detection at different scope level:
+In a multi-tenant environment, as more and more ingresses are defined, there is a chance of collision on the hostname leading to unpredictable behavior of the Ingress Controller.
+Bill, the cluster admin, can enforce hostname collision detection at different scope levels:

 1. Cluster
 2. Tenant